 The most common way to measure how strong your aerobic system is to measure your power output or speed while at your VO2 Max (maximum heart rate during an exercise).
 You can also look at your RESTING HEART RATE with a heart rate monitor.
 If it’s higher than 55, you will likely benefit greatly from aerobic training because your aerobic metabolism is not as efficient as it could be due to oxygen supply limits.
 We will talk more about this in the next article.

 These two ‘power types’ are important because you can’t train for both systems at the same time.
-That is, if you want to build up your aerobic fitness (the system that provides long duration energy), you will need to train specifically to improve this.
+That is, if you want to build up your aerobic fitness (the system that provides long duration energy), you will need to train specifically to improve this button file.
 If you want to improve your short explosive energy, you need to train your aerobic system.